ii-research/DrIG/README.md

 ## Model Checkpoints

-We provide model checkpoints for DiG4UMR in the 🤗 [Hugging Face](https://huggingface.co/):
+We provide model checkpoints for DrIG in the 🤗 [Hugging Face](https://huggingface.co/):

 ### How to Download
 ```bash